 The door closed behind him as he looked at the dome cities in front of him.
 He had seen the place before many times, but it was the other direction where he wanted to look at the most.
 As he turned, he began to overlook the environment.

-He took his hand as he looked at the small plants.
+The man looked at the small plants.
 The black leaves were significant as he tapped one of the leaves.

 “Well…..I need to get to work,” he said to himself.
 “I need to get some food.”